A to Z Library Services & Information

 (Please note that left hand turns into this parking lot is prohibited.)

 The library has a collection of eBooks that are compatible with the Kindle, Nook, iPad, and other eReader devices.
-This service is available to residents of the library’s legal service area.
+This service is available to library card holders in good standing.

 Check the City of Midland's Human Resources page for current openings.